Black mayor of racially diverse Iowa city backs Buttigieg

 “He’s taken an industrial place like South Bend, Indiana, which is kind of similar to the story of Waterloo, Iowa, where a lot of people had given up on that community, and made great strides to turning it around,” Hart said of Buttigieg.

-The endorsement comes three weeks before Iowa’s first-in-the-nation caucuses.
+The endorsement, revealed on Tuesday, comes three weeks before Iowa’s first-in-the-nation caucuses.
 Polls show Buttigieg, who served two terms as mayor from 2012 to early this year, in a tightly grouped pack at the top, along with former Vice President Joe Biden, Vermont Sen. Bernie Sanders and Massachusetts Sen. Elizabeth Warren.

 In recent days, Buttigieg has been hounded by Black Lives Matter activists, including during a rally in Des Moines on Sunday.
 Black activists have long argued that Buttigieg did too little to mend police relations with the black community, notably in firing the city’s first black police chief early in his career and in the shooting death of an armed black man by police in June.